aws/eks-anywhere/docs/content/en/docs/getting-started/vsphere/vsphere-spec.md

 The VM template to use for your EKS Anywhere cluster.
 This template was created when you [imported the OVA file into vSphere]({{< relref "../vsphere/customize/vsphere-ovas.md" >}}).
 This is a required field if you are using Ubuntu-based or RHEL-based OVAs.
+The `template` must contain the `Cluster.Spec.KubernetesVersion` or `Cluster.Spec.WorkerNodeGroupConfiguration[].KubernetesVersion` version (in case of modular upgrade).
+For example, if the Kubernetes version is 1.24, `template` must include 1.24, 1_24, 1-24 or 124.

 ### cloneMode (optional)
 `cloneMode` defines the clone mode to use when creating the cluster VMs from the template.
 Allowed values are: